About the COC

-Phase I of the renovation was completed in November 1985, and now houses the 450-seat Imperial Oil Opera Theatre and facilities for rehearsal, coaching, workshops and receptions.
+Phase I of the renovation was completed in November 1985, and now houses the 450-seat Gasworks Theatre and facilities for rehearsal, coaching, workshops and receptions.
 Phase II, containing the administrative offices, box office, the Margo Sandor Music Library and the Joan Baillie Archives, as well as workshops for properties, costumes, wigs and make-up, was completed in December 1987.

 The COC’s sets are constructed in the COC’s Scene Shop on Melita Avenue in Toronto’s west end, and are stored in a former airplane hangar in Picton, Ontario.

 One of the COC’s most far-reaching achievements was the creation of SURTITLESTM.
 This technology provides a simultaneous translation of the opera’s text, projected above the proscenium arch, and was first used in the COC’s production of Elektra in 1983.
 Audience reaction was very positive and since then companies around the world have adopted SURTITLESTM or similar titling technologies.